 Before you reach the actual camping spaces, you'll first come to a little village comprised of several buildings.
 You'll be able to pick up basic food, utensils, and other supplies at the Morfield village...plus do laundry, grab a meal at the little restaurant, and ask questions about the park and/or the campground from employees.

 Why would people NOT camp at Mesa Verde?
-My guess is that it must be the weather.
+One reason could be the weather.
 In our 3-day weekend at Mesa Verde, the temperatures ranged from stiflingly hot & humid, to chilly to "just right."
 In fact, we spent our first night at a motel in the nearby town of Cortez because after a long, hot day of traveling, we just wanted to sink down in a nice bed & enjoy the comforts of air conditioning.
 And yet, a cool front moved in, so our next night we moved over to the Morfield Campground & found it to be perfectly delightful.

 Most camping spots are very basic.
 Only 15 spaces have hookups for RV's (so if you're looking for hookups, then you'd be wise to pre-reserve a spot!)
 Otherwise, it's fun to go through the campground and search for the perfect layout.
 Because the spaces are built along gently sloping camping loops, only SOME of the spaces are completely level.
 Other spaces have steps up to the pad where you'll pitch your tent; other spaces have steps going down.
 Of course, when you're separated from your car by steps...whether they're upwards or downwards...you find yourself nestled more among the trees & you're able to feel more "away from it all."
 In short, we found our camping space to be cozy and delightful.